adansuku/ror_cart/README.md

 ## Frontend

-The frontend of the Amenitiz Cash Register Application has been designed with functionality as the priority.
+The frontend of the Cash Register Application has been designed with functionality as the priority.
 To achieve this goal, we have utilized Bootstrap for its extensive library of pre-styled components and responsive design templates.
 Bootstrap enables us to construct a user interface that is both accessible and straightforward, which aids in streamlining the development process.

 ## Future Scalability and Enhancements

-The current foundation of the Amenitiz Cash Register Application sets the stage for future scalability and the addition of complex features.
+The current foundation of the Cash Register Application sets the stage for future scalability and the addition of complex features.
 Here’s how we envision the evolution of the application:

 - **Order Management:** The application could be extended to support full order lifecycle management, tracking each step from cart creation to order fulfillment.